 You should write a clear conclusion.

 In your work, you must cite all the scientific publications on which your article is based.
+You can learn how to cite medical journal articles properly.
 However, it is not advisable to over-inflate the article with too many references.
 You can use software such as EndNote to format your references in your writing.

 As mentioned above, medical writing requires in-depth knowledge, research, and accuracy.
 This is why it is crucial for a medical writer to read more.
 To produce quality writing, you must appreciate it when you read it before it gets published.
 You should also be able to distinguish it from poor writing.

 But how can you become an excellent medical writer?
 Well, you must practice: you need to read plenty of books and articles on healthcare and medicine.
 There are also plenty of scholarly sources on the internet.
 Tools, such as PubMed, EMBASE, Cochrane Library, Google Scholar, etc., can help you find all the reputable and reliable sources you may need in your medical writing.